MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-message-extension-capability.md

    |--teamsapp.local.yml
    |--teamsapp.yml

-   We recommend you to reorganize the folder structure and create a root `package.json` as following.
    You can create a root `package.json` using command `npm init -y`.
+We recommend you reorganize the folder structure and create a root `package.json` as given in the following folder structure:

    |--.vscode/
    |--appPackage/